This post may contain affiliate links. Please read our disclosure policy.

 Spinach Lasagna Rolls are so EASY one of our favorite vegetarian freezer meal recipes.
-You can put cooked chicken in the spinach lasagna roll ups if you want to add in more protein.
+You can put cooked chicken in the spinach lasagna rolls if you want to add in more protein.
 Either way, they make a nutritious and delicious family dinner.

 My youngest child was and still is (at times) one of the pickiest human beings alive.
 You can imagine my elation years ago when he took one bite of his Spinach Lasagna Roll-Up and said, “Mommy, you said I was going to like these and you are right!”